 We enjoy flying jetBlue between D.C. and Boston as they’re our favorite American airline for service, complimentary in-flight entertainment and gourmet snacks.
 They have direct flights to both Dulles, Reagan National Airport and Baltimore Airport, which is only around 30 miles from D.C.
 From Dulles you’ll need to catch a shuttle if you don’t want to fork out for a pricy Uber or cab ride.
 Baltimore airport is connected to Washington D.C. via train to Union Station.

 If you’re booking relatively last minute and have the time, Amtrak is OK as one of the travel options between Boston and D.C.
 You can even use the time to work on the train.
 Amtrak’s dining car won’t blow your socks off, but it offers a break from what are already comfortable and spacious seats on the train.
 Unfortunately, the food isn’t very good so don’t board starving!
 Train travel in the US is generally not as good as western Europe or Japan.
-Boston’s South Station and D.C.’s Union Station both have better food options than what you can purchase aboard an Amtrak train (basically microwave food).
+Boston’s South Station and D.C.’s Union Station both have better food options than the train.
+Amtrak train food is basically just microwave food.
+Take a pass.

 I had some bad luck taking the train from Boston to Washington, D.C last week.
-What should have been an 8 hour train ride took 13 hours because the train departed 2 and 1/2 hours late and the journey took an additional 2 and 1/2 hours due to a snow storm and a backlog of snow and ice chaos in Boston.
+What should have been an 8 hour train ride took 13 hours.
+First, the train departed 2 and 1/2 hours late.
+Then the journey took an additional 2 and 1/2 hours due to the snow storm.
 So instead of arriving at 8:40pm, in time to catch the Washington metro to my hotel, I arrived at 1:40am, exhausted and frustrated.
 I then needed to wait over an hour for a taxi, part of which was outside in temperatures well below freezing at Union Station.

 On the return, Bell joined me on Amtrak for the trip to Boston and we had much better luck.
-Several inches of snow had already fallen in D.C. before our train was meant to depart and many flights out of D.C were cancelled, leaving some of Bell’s colleagues stuck for another night.
+Several inches of snow had already fallen in D.C. before our train was meant to depart.
+Many flights out of D.C were cancelled.
+That left some of Bell’s colleagues stuck for another night.
 We were dubious about the train but it departed on time and while we arrived in Boston 1.5 hours late, weather conditions were bad enough that we were lucky just to get home.

 The verdict on American train travel: It’s hit and miss, but when it’s a miss the delays can be major.
-Then again, you can experience major flight delays with flights too.
+Then again, you can experience major flight delays too.